nmagatala-MSFT/azure-compute-docs/articles/virtual-machines/virtual-machines-AMD-GPU-Driver-Linux-setup.md

 Note: If needed, this can be used to create a script to automate the installation process.

-# 4.2 Load amdgpu driver
+# 4.2 Load AMD GPU driver

 ```bash
 $ sudo modprobe amdgpu
 ```

-Note: The amdgpu driver will need to be loaded on every boot.
+Note: The AMD GPU driver will need to be loaded on every boot.

 Review the output of **" dmesg | grep amdgpu "** to confirm that the GPU driver is loaded and initialized successfully.